katiejyoung/Capstone/README.md

 ### A security-based research project

 ## The Sign-In Process
 The Secret Keeper home page appears identical to users of the weak and strong sites.
-Central on the page is a place to enter one’s username and password.
+Central on the page is a place to enter a username and password.
 If the user is new to the site, there is a link under the login which links to the user creation page.
 Additionally, there is a link to a frequently asked questions (FAQ) page.

 ![Alt Image SecretKeeper](/images/secret-keeper.png?raw=true)